D2phus/Computer-Organization-Lab-Assignments/README.md

 # Computer Organization Lab Assignments
-Lab assignments for omputer Design and Practice, and Principles of Computer Organization courses.
+Lab assignments for Computer Design and Practice, and Principles of Computer Organization courses.